 These current owners have thoroughly enjoyed Eagle Rock II as a family cruising yacht and entertaining platform for almost 30 years!
 Their captain is dedicated, highly experienced, and boasts a wealth of knowledge and pride that is evident throughout the vessel.
-He has been Eagle Rock II's full-time operator and care giver for the past 22 years.
+He has been Eagle Rock II's full-time operator and care giver for almost 30 years.

-The owners have now purchased a new vessel, bringing Eagle Rock II to market.
+The owners have purchased a new vessel to continue enjoying the BC coast, bringing Eagle Rock II to market.

 It is easy to see some Ed Monk influences in this flushdeck motor yacht: The general layout is similar, as is the profile.
 And during this time, throughout the 1970s, McQueen Boat Works were busy building Ed Monk's popular 72 foot series flush deck motor yachts.